boldsuck/haveno-reto-docs/docs/the-project/payment_methods/0-all-methods.md

 !!! note
     The maximum trade sizes listed below are not available for most newly-created payment accounts.
 Please refer to Account signing for details on how to enable larger trade sizes for your payment accounts.
-    **Haveno v1.0.15 will increase some limits: Pay by Mail to 25 XMR and all Altcoin to 500 XMR**
+    **Haveno v1.0.15 will increase some trade limits: All cryptocurrency to 528 XMR, very low risk payments to 132 XMR & Pay by Mail to 48 XMR**

 #### 1.1 Fiat payment methods